pankajminda/FacturaWiki/FacturaReleaseNotes.md

 # Factura Release Notes

+### 22-04-2018
+* Added : New Multi-Address editing screen in Masters Gallery
+* Fixed : In Purchase preview the VAT no. was shown wrong in the footer

 ### 07-04-2018
 * Added : User can select exported file path when exporting Reports to Excel
 * Fixed : `rowheight` attribute on `tr` element in voucher printing template can be used for setting the height of rows